pixie-io/blog.px.dev/content/blog/detect-monero-miners/index.md

 [^1]: Some cryptocurrencies use other consensus mechanisms than Proof of Work such as Proof of Stake.
 We don’t cover these in this article.
 [^2]: The scripts in this article are x86 specific.
 You’ll have to modify the script for other CPU architectures.
 However, bpftrace scripts are not necessarily architecture specific.
 [^3]: Why did I include this other random header?
 I received: `include/asm/fpu/types.h:309:15: error: use of undeclared identifier 'PAGE_SIZE'` When I only included `types.h`.
 I looked for a file in the same directory that defined this variable and included it first.
+[^4]: A previous version of the article claimed a miner could avoid generating programs with `CFROUND`.
+[Howard Chu](https://twitter.com/hyc_symas), a maintainer of the project, [pointed out](https://twitter.com/hyc_symas/status/1496388316291346435) that a valid hash requires running 8 programs in series, guaranteeing `CFROUND` shows up.
+On top of that, RandomX expects a specific random number generator with a specific seed as a [part of the algorithm](https://github.com/tevador/RandomX/blob/master/doc/specs.md#2-algorithm-description), so miners must sample programs randomly.